Exohayvan/atsuko/commands/README.md

 ## version

-Shows the current version of the bot based on Git commits.
+Shows the current version of the bot based on Git commits and the hash of the last commit.

 Usage:
 `!version`